k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 <tr>
 <td style="text-align: center;" width="170pxl"><img src="images/web/new_table.PNG" alt="" /></td>
 <td width="630pxl">
-<p>Add new table to the schema by either creating one or selecting one from the list.</p>
+<p>Add a new table to the schema by either creating one or selecting one from the list.</p>
 </td>
 </tr>
 <tr>